Securing mortgage financing can be a complicated process with many moving parts. At the outset, it is important to know that:

 Mortgage lenders look at your past repayment track record as a reliable predictor of your future payment habits.
-Good news if your credit is lacking is that credit can be improved, it just takes time.
+You don't need perfect credit, but most lenders will generally want to see a credit score of at least 650.

 “You have to have some of your own money in the deal, and more is always better.”

 Third, you’ve got to have “skin in the game,” which is the money you put into the purchase of your property.
 The rule book says your minimum equity / down payment needs to be 5% of the purchase price (OAC) if you are buying a house, so $15K for a $300K purchase as an example.

 Additionally, you have to prove you have a further 1% set aside to cover the costs of a lawyer, property inspector, appraiser, taxes, etc., called “closing costs.”